jackmaden/philosophybreak/src/pages/articles/ralph-waldo-emerson-self-reliance-summary-and-pdf-become-your-own-person/index.md

 Society on this view is seen as a corrupting force — it takes us _away_ from our natural wisdom.

-Emerson offers the beginnings of a path for how we might _resist_ the pressures of society in his famous 1841 essay, _Self-Reliance_ (access the [full text of Self-Reliance as a free PDF here](https://math.dartmouth.edu/~doyle/docs/self/self.pdf)), which features in <a target="_blank" rel="noopener noreferrer sponsored" href="https://www.amazon.com/Essential-Writings-Emerson-Library-Classics/dp/0679783229?&linkCode=ll1&tag=philosophybre-20&linkId=7d4a928e365db7287383e455c40ebe2c&language=en_US&ref_=as_li_ss_tl">The Essential Writings of Ralph Waldo Emerson</a>, and is a crucial contribution to Transcendentalist thought.
+Emerson offers the beginnings of a path for how we might _resist_ the pressures of society in his famous 1841 essay, _Self-Reliance_ (access the [full text of Self-Reliance as a free PDF here](https://math.dartmouth.edu/~doyle/docs/self/self.pdf)), which features in my [reading list of Emerson’s best books](/reading-lists/ralph-waldo-emerson-best-books/), and is a crucial contribution to Transcendentalist thought.

 With eloquent, persuasive prose, Emerson fiercely defends the idea that the good life involves defying conformity, taking charge of our own existences, and living in accordance with the wisdom of the natural world.